Sheath

 or more.
 Be patient.
 I know it's tempting to think about using a heat gun

-or sticking it in a warm oven.
+it..
 OK,OK, if you're in a hurry, you can stick

-in the sun for a few hours.
-Also available is something called Edge Coat.
-This is applied to the exposed edges and darkens and smooths the fibers for a professional finished look.
-I use it on about half of the sheaths I make.
-A trip to the leather or craft store will also reveal a number of finishes that can be applied as a final protective coat.
+time with the lemon juice mixture.
+The leather is still somewhat absorbent and I'd really suggest a protective coat.
 One of the most common is called Neatsfoot oil.
 It's a heavy weight oil that also acts as a conditioner and waterproofs your sheath.
-It's easy to apply by wiping on but will slightly darken a natural or dyed finish just a hair.
+It's easy to apply by wiping on but will slightly darken a natural or dyed finish just a hair. ( A light wipe-on coat will also renew your old leather jacket and waterproof your outdoor boots.
 Another product that I have seen advertised and that I've heard good things about is Resolene, a colorless acrylic protection designed for leather that can be wiped on or sprayed.
 If you want to go one step further to a professional looking finish, you can apply a liquid wax ( sometimes called Balm ) .
 Once hand buffed out, this will offer a nice velvet luster and a higher degree of water resistance.
 Last Note: I tried to do this page in a print friendly format so you can keep it on hand for reference.
 Back to Leather Sheaths, click HERE

 |